From estimation of quantum probabilities to simulation of quantum circuits: From estimation to simulation

 \begin{thm} {Let $\mc{C}$ be a family of quantum circuits with a corresponding family of probability distributions $\mathbb{P}$.
 Suppose there exists a poly-box over $\mc{C}$, and that $\mathbb{P}$ is poly-sparse.
 Then, there exists an \esimer~of $\mc{C}$.} \end{thm}

 \begin{proof} Let $a \in \mc{A}^{*}$ and $\epsilon>0$ be arbitrary.
 Then there exist $t=t(a,\epsilon)$ such that $\mc{P}_{a}$ is \ets.
-Further, due to the existence of the efficient classical poly-box over $\mc{C}$, for all $S \in \set{0,1,\bullet}^{k_{a}}$, there exists an $(s, k_{a})-$efficient randomized classical algorithm for sampling from an additive polynomial estimator of $\mc{P}_{a}(S)$.
+Further, due to the existence of the efficient classical poly-box over $\mc{C}$, for all $S \in \set{0,1,\bullet}^{k_{a}}$, there exists an $(s, k_{a})$-efficient randomized classical algorithm for sampling from an additive polynomial estimator of $\mc{P}_{a}(S)$.
 Thus by Lemma \ref{SchwarzVdNLem}, it is possible to classically sample from a probability distribution $\mc{P}_{a}^{\epsilon}\in B(\mc{P}_{a}, \epsilon)$ efficiently in $\epsilon^{-1}, t$ and $k_{a}$.
 We note that here we have removed the dependence on $\delta$ since we can make $\delta \leq \epsilon$ whilst remaining efficient in $\epsilon^{-1}, t$ and $k_{a}$.
 Finally, since poly-sparsity guarantees the existence of a $t(a, \epsilon)$ that can be upper-bounded by a polynomial in $\frac{k_a}{\epsilon}$, we arrive at the desired result. \end{proof}

 As an example, consider families of quantum circuits $\mc{C}$ where each circuit of size $n$ can only produce outcomes from some set of size at most $poly(n)$.
 Then $\mc{C}$ is poly-sparse (even if the output distributions are uniform over the $poly(n)$ sized support).
-Hence, if $\mc{C}$ also admits a poly-box, then by Thm. \ref{simable} one can with high probability repeatedly sample from this space of $poly(n)$ outcomes hidden within a exponentially large space of bit-strings.
+Hence, if $\mc{C}$ also admits a poly-box, then by Thm.~\ref{simable} one can with high probability repeatedly sample from this space of $poly(n)$ outcomes hidden within a exponentially large space of bit-strings.

-We have shown that having a poly-box and a poly-sparsity guarantee for a family of quantum circuits gives us a \esimer.
-We emphasize that this approach allows for the \esim~of families of quantum circuits for which no known weak simulation method exists.
-Specifically, by combining the results from Ref.~\cite{pashayan2015estimating} with the above theorem, we conclude that any family of quantum circuits $\mc{C}$ that both: \begin{enumerate} \item has negativity that is polynomially bounded in circuit size; and \item has an associated family of probability distributions which is poly-sparse; \end{enumerate} can be \esimed.
+We have shown that having a poly-box and a poly-sparsity guarantee for a family of quantum circuits gives us an \esimer.
 We emphasize that the proof of this Theorem is constructive, and allows for new simulation results for families of quantum circuits for which it was not previously known if they were efficiently simulable.
 As an example, our results can be straightforwardly used to show that Clifford circuits with sparse outcome distributions and with small amounts of local unitary (non-Clifford) noise, as described in Ref.~\cite{bennink2017unbiased}, are \esimable.